 Call Me Walt: Intimate Portrait of Disney’s Founder Extended at the Apollo Theatre

-Discover Walt Disney as you've never seen him before in the play Call Me Walt, written and directed by Julien Baptist at the Apollo Theatre in Paris.
-Step into the private world of the man behind the legend: the son, the brother, the husband, and the father—far more than just the creator of an empire.
-The production opened on October 15, 2025, and has been extended until May 16, 2026.
+Discover Walt Disney like you've never seen him in the play "Call Me Walt," written and directed by Julien Baptist at the Apollo Théâtre in Paris.
+Delve into the intimate portrait of the man behind the legend: the son, the brother, the husband and the father—far more than the creator of an empire—on stage from October 15, 2025, with performances extended until April 22, 2027.
 [Read more]

 Ados - Urbex: Olivier Solivérès' cult comedy at the Grand Point Virgule